MauroMardones/SARtisanal/docs/index.md

 <img src="index_files/figure-html/unnamed-chunk-10-1.jpeg" style="display: block; margin: auto;" />

-# Processing and Visualizing Fishing Effort Data by Grid Cell
+# Processing and Visualizing Fishing Effort Data

+The `procces_art_effort` function have the next component of analysis;

 1. Filter and Validate Data: The code begins by filtering `artdataSA` to ensure all entries contain valid values for longitude (`N_LONGITUD`), latitude (`N_LATITUD`), and swept area (SA).
 This step removes entries with any missing values in these columns.